m3taz-ahmed/bookify/MSEGAT_INTEGRATION.md

 ## Overview

-This integration connects your Bookify application with Msegat SMS service to provide:
+This integration connects your SkyBridge application with Msegat SMS service to provide:

 1. **OTP Authentication**: Real OTP codes sent via SMS for customer login
 2. **Booking Notifications**: SMS notifications for booking confirmations and cancellations